The Vital Nature of Transparency

 We need to be open with our feelings in order to encourage our kids to do the same.
 While focusing on behavior leads to defensiveness and conflict, sharing, listening and helping our kids share the feelings underneath their frustration, hurt or anger is essential.
 This leads to emotionally aware, discerning and wise children that are not ruled by hidden emotions from within.

 Our ability to ask questions and help them discern the different emotions they are experiencing will enable them to process and express them in healthy constructive ways rather than bottling them and erupting.
 When this type of communication happens within a family it leads to deeper understanding of one another, better relationships and a family unit that anchors our kids in a fast paced, painful world.
-As the anchor in our kids’ lives Deedee and I have found that they choose to avoid the things we fear because they do not fear us or need to fill the void of not feeling loved and accepted by their parents with other things.
+As the anchor in my kids’ lives I have found that they choose to avoid the things I (as their parent) fear because they don’t fear me or need to fill the void of not feeling loved and accepted by me with other things.

 This type of transparency is powerful.